keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 or you can use the
 [automatic application discovery](../implementing/integrate/#use-keptn-automatic-app-discovery)
-feature to automatically generate a `KeptnApp` resource based on Keptn or default Kubernetes labels.
+feature to automatically generate a `KeptnApp` resource based on Keptn or [recommended Kubernetes labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
 This allows you to use the KLT observability features for existing resources without manually populating any Keptn related resources.